FL3NKEY/scroll-lock/README.md

 ![](https://i.imgur.com/ReJEcN8.gif)
 <br>
 <br>
-But this does not work for items with ```fixed``` positioning.
+But this does not work for elements with ```fixed``` positioning.
 To do this, you must explicitly indicate which element needs to fill in the space.
 ```javascript
 import { addFillGapTarget, addFillGapSelector } from 'scroll-lock';